tymonherzyk/neutral-modelling-framework/README.md

 1. Navigate to the GitHub repository [page](https://github.com/tymonherzyk/neutral-modelling-framework).
 2. Click the green "Code" button.
 3. Select "Download ZIP".
-4. Extract to preffered location
+4. Extract to preferred. location
-5. Create file _mlefit.m_ and _mlecustomfit.m_ and store in the Fitting folder.
+5. Create files _mlefit.m_ and _mlecustomfit.m_ and store in the Fitting folder.
 How to create these files is explained [here](https://github.com/tymonherzyk/neutral-modelling-framework/tree/main/Fitting)

 ## User guide